abi-am/omicss26/NGS data analysis & file manipulation/alignment_practice/README.md

   samtools view -b - > "bam/${sample}.bam"
 ```

-Everything between the `#!/bin/bash` line and `set -u` is the **slurm header**.
+Everything after the `#!/bin/bash` which starts with `#SBATCH` is the **slurm header**.
 To bash these are just comments — it is slurm that reads the `#SBATCH` lines, before your job ever starts, to decide what resources to give it:

 | Line | What it asks for |
 |---|---|